sailfish009/openstructure/modules/doc/install.rst

 .. code-block:: bash

-  cmake . -DPYTHON_LIBRARIES=/usr/lib/x86_64-linux-gnu/libpython3.6m.so \
+  cmake . -DPYTHON_LIBRARIES=/usr/lib/x86_64-linux-gnu/libpython3.8.so \
           -DOPTIMIZE=ON

-Be careful at -DPYTHON_LIBRARIES, Debian 10 comes with Python 3.7 so that needs to be substituted.
+Be careful at -DPYTHON_LIBRARIES, Debian 10 comes with Python 3.7 so that needs to be substituted (libpython3.8.so -> libpython3.7m.so).

 **macOS (Catalina) with Homebrew**